mage2tv/magento-cache-clean/readme.md

-# Magento 2 Cache Cleaner
+# Magento 2 Cache Clean

+A faster drop in replacement for `bin/magento cache:clean` with a file watcher.

-This project is a file watcher to automate selectively cleaning affected cache types in the Magento 2 file cache backend during development.
+The file watcher automates selectively cleaning affected cache types in the Magento 2 file cache backend during development.

 The project is very young and only tested on MacOS.